 1. Children 7 years of age and under attending a program, meeting, or event must be under the direct supervision of an adult.

 2. Children 11 years old and under must be accompanied by a parent or other adult when attending any meeting, program, or event at the Library.
-The adult must remain in the Library building for the duration of the meeting or program and must retrieve children immediately at the conclusion of the event.
+The adult must remain at the Library for the duration of the meeting or program.

 K. Alcoholic Beverages Alcoholic beverages are not allowed at nonLibrary sponsored events.